Anthony Rizzo Player Props: Yankees vs. Red Sox

-On Friday, Anthony Rizzo (.175 on-base percentage in past 10 games, 175 points below season-long percentage) and the New York Yankees face the Boston Red Sox, whose starting pitcher will be Garrett Whitlock.
-First pitch is at 7:05 PM ET.
+The New York Yankees, including Anthony Rizzo (.132 slugging percentage in past 10 games, including no homers), take on starter Tanner Houck and the Boston Red Sox at Yankee Stadium, Saturday at 7:35 PM ET.

-In his last game he had a hitless performance (0-for-4) against the White Sox.
+In his previous game he had a hitless performance (0-for-4) against the Red Sox.

 Anthony Rizzo Game Info & Props vs. the Red Sox